Joi Chua: Early life

-Chua was educated at Raffles Girls' Primary School, Clementi Town Secondary School, and Singapore Polytechnic majoring in optometry.
-Her original major was business administration, but she shifted her major into optometry 3 months later.
+Chua attended Raffles Girls' Primary School and Clementi Town Secondary School.
+She graduated from Singapore Polytechnic, majoring in optometry.
+Originally majoring in business administration, she shifted her major to optometry 3 months later into the course.
 She was influenced by her elder brother to pick up singing from a young age.
-She joined and led the choir in her Secondary school and later joined budding singers in The Ark, a café with live performances, which molded the most important part of Chua's singing career.
+She joined and led the choir in her secondary school and later joined budding singers in The Ark, a café with live performances, which molded the most important part of Chua's singing career.
 Her mother died when she was 19.
 Both her mother and one of her aunts died from breast cancer.

-"蔡" ("Chua" or "Tsai", pinyin: Cài) is her family name. "淳" (pinyin: Chún) is equal to "醇" (its pinyin is also: Chún) in ancient Chinese, both meaning "mellow", "good-natured" or "good-hearted".
-Now the latter character "醇" is only used to describe the good quality of wine. "佳" ("Joi", pinyin: jiā) means "well" or "fine".

 Career

-Entertainment (1996 – present)

 Chua debuted as a commercial singer in 1996 in "Extraordinary Singers Course" organized by Ocean Butterflies Production Company, where she was chosen from over 2,000 candidates at its premiere audition to join the label as a trainee singer.
 Her first album under the same name, was however only launched in 2000 as she decided to complete her education before embarking on her singing career.
-Unfortunately, the album did not receive its desired response, and Chua returned to the hospital to work as an optometrist between 2001 and 2003 after her short stint.
+The album did not receive its desired response, and Chua returned to the hospital to work as an optometrist between 2001 and 2003 after her short stint.

-Chua released her second album Sunrise (《日出》) with Play Music in 2003.
+Chua released her second album Sunrise (日出) with Play Music in 2003.
 This album helped her pick up the merit award under the cultural achievement category for The Outstanding Young Person Award for 2006.
 Play Music was later acquired by Warner Music and Chua came under the wings of the global music label till 2010 before switching to her own management.

-Chua was later commissioned by Mediacorp to sing many Channel 8 NKF Drama Series theme songs and the sub-theme songs like There is Hope for Life (《梦在手里》), and she also performed at the Singapore National Day Parade in 2005 and 2008.
+Chua was later commissioned by Mediacorp to sing many Channel 8 NKF Drama Series theme songs and the sub-theme songs like There is Hope for Life (梦在手里), and she also performed at the Singapore National Day Parade in 2005 and 2008.
 She also led the music Craze Concert in 2005, 2006 and was the anchor performer for Chingay Parade 2012.

 Chua started her own music label "Joi Music" and produced her latest EP, Perspectives in 2012.

-In China, Chua sang at the CCTV big annual show Mid-Autumn Festival Gala Evening (《中秋晚会》) in 2007 2008 and 2014.
-She acted in Royston Tan's new film "3688" (《想入飞飞》) in June 2015.
+In China, Chua sang at the CCTV big annual show Mid-Autumn Festival Gala Evening (中秋晚会) in 2007 2008 and 2014.

+She starred in Royston Tan's 3688 in 2015.

+On 29 November 2019, Chua held her first solo concert in Singapore, titled Joi Chua Flow Concert, at the Suntec Convention and Exhibition Centre.

 Business venture

-Trained as an optometrist, in 2011 Chua started her own optical practice "Eyecare People" in Holland Village, Singapore.
+Trained as an optometrist, Chua started her own optical practice Eyecare People in Holland Village in 2011, which later moved to Royal Square Medical Centre in Novena in 2019.